Welcome to Claude Code!

 πŸ’‘ Example Projects

-• Code Review Checklist - Automated reviews based on team standards
+• Code Review Checklist: Automated code review based on team standards

-• Performance Dashboard - Track and visualize app metrics
+• Performance Dashboard: Track and visualize app performance metrics

 🎯 Quick Reference